ehmicky/autoserver/docs/compatibility.md

 # Aliases

-Attributes can specify alternative names that clients can use, e.g. for backward compatibility, using the [schema](schema.md) property `attribute.alias`, which can be a string or an array of strings, e.g.:
+Attributes can specify alternative names that clients can use, e.g. for backward compatibility, using the `attribute.alias` [schema property](schema.md), which can be a string or an array of strings.

 ```yml
 collections: